najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 1/README.md

 ## 🎯 Purpose of This Repository
 This repository will be employed to:
-- Keep and record details of assigntments
+- Keep and record details of assignments
 - Follow up on my learning progress
 - Register the activities and coursework